gilann/computer-science-interview-questions-and-answers/java.md

 ```
 3. What is defference between `deep` and `shallow` copy?
 4. What are the advantages of `string immutability`?
+- > Being immutable guarantees that `hashcode` will always the same, so that it can be cached without worrying the changes.That means, there is no need to calculate hashcode every time it is used.
+This is more efficient.
 5. What are different `access specifiers` of Java Class?
 - `public`
   > accessible to any class in any package